IBM/cp4mcm-samples/bcdr/backup/README.md

 Follow the steps to back up IBM Cloud Pak® for Multicloud Management.

 ## Before you begin
-You need to install the `kubectl`, `oc`, `velero`, `jq`, `git`, `docker` and `Helm` CLIs on a workstation machine, where you can access the OpenShift cluster, initiate and monitor the backup of IBM Cloud Pak® for Multicloud Management.
+- You need to install the `kubectl`, `oc`, `velero`, `jq`, `git`, `docker` and `Helm` CLIs on a workstation machine, where you can access the OpenShift cluster, initiate and monitor the backup of IBM Cloud Pak® for Multicloud Management.
+- If your environment has no access to Internet, you need to upload the `Nginx` image to all the worker nodes by following [Uploading the Nginx image in an air gap environment](../install/UploadNginxImageOnAirgap.md).
+The `Nginx` container is used to back up MongoDB that is running in the `ibm-common-services` namespace.

 ## Procedure